DataDog/documentation/content/en/mobile_testing/mobile_app_tests/steps.md

 ### Notifications

-Click the **Device Connection Notification** button to enable notifications for when your device is ready and when your device is going to timeout because of inactivity.
+Click the green **Device Connection Notification** button in the **Launch a device to start recording** modal to enable notifications for when your device is ready and when your device is going to timeout because of inactivity.

 ## Automatically recorded steps